ontogen/ontogen.github.io/_posts/2024-08-05-introducing-ontogen.md

 Although increasing attention has been focused on the dataset versioning problem in recent years, it must be noted that no mainstream solution has yet emerged.
 Instead, SCMs are still too often resorted to for dataset versioning (if they are versioned at all).

-The situation is particularly precarious in the Knowledge Graph community, especially in the area of RDF data.
+The situation is particularly precarious in the Knowledge Graph community.
 Here, there is a lack of mature, specialized solutions for versioning.

 ## Problems with Previous Versioning Systems for RDF